Lifeline Free iPhone Start Here

 Senior Eligibility at a Glance

-A senior qualifies for a free government iPhone through Lifeline if any one of these is true:
+A senior may qualify for Lifeline phone service if one of these eligibility routes applies:

 • Medicaid Enrollment